VeldEnDuin/VeldEnDuin.github.io/en/accomodation/rent.md

     title: Book now
     text:
         - Shake off winter and book your stay for spring or summer now.
 This beautiful prospect is sure to give you extra energy in these dark months.
-        - Tip: book your stay directly and pay 10% less than via Booking or AirBnB.
+        - Tip!
+Book your stay directly and pay 10% less than via Booking or AirBnB.
     image: /img/overnachten/logiestypes.jpg

 images: